Grexit debate stirs in Germany ahead of Greek PM visit

 "In case of such total refusal by Greece with regards to budget consolidation and structural reform, one would have to look into the question."

-Juncker said he expected Greece to double its efforts to fulfill its reform targets.
+Juncker said he expected Greece to double its efforts to fulfil its reform targets.

-German Finance Minister Wolfgang Schaeuble said on Saturday there were limits to the aid that could be granted to Greece and said the crisis-stricken country should not expect to be granted another program.
+German Finance Minister Wolfgang Schaeuble said on Saturday there were limits to the aid that could be granted to Greece and said the crisis-stricken country should not expect to be granted another programme.

 With Greece in its fifth consecutive year of recession and social and political discontent rising, its Prime Minister Antonis Samaras is keen to soften the impact of budget cuts on society by extending the deadline international lenders set it.